Shawn Olson Creative Arts

 Art, Poetry, Photography, Writing and 3D

 Greetings Earthling.
 Welcome to my creative portal.
 My name is Shawn Olson.
 I'm a creative jack-of-all trades who has years of experience in 3ds Max, game development, web development, journalism, photography, graphics and parenting.
 You may know me as a technical artist for Black Mesa or as the developer of Wall Worm if you came here as a game developer.
-I now also work on 3ds Max for Autodesk.
+I now also work on USD workflows and capabilities in 3ds Max and Maya at Autodesk.
 All opinions here are my own.

 If you need help with any of these things, then I'm your guy:

 - Problem Solving

 - Game Design